raspberrypilearning/memory-cc/en/step_8.md

 ## What next?

-Try out the next project, [Dodgeball](https://projects.raspberrypi.org/en/projects/dodgeball?utm_source=pathway&utm_medium=whatnext&utm_campaign=projects), where you will make a game in which you have to avoid balls while moving from platform to platform.
+Try out the next project, Dodgeball, where you will make a game in which you have to avoid balls while moving from platform to platform.

+You will find this project on the module pathway.

 --- no-print ---